vortexmakes/RKH/doc/readme.txt

 \li ( 7) The \c ahsm\\prj\\ subdirectory contains the IDE-dependent files, like object files, executable, and among others.
-\li ( 8) As mentioned above, each of application that use RKH must be defined its own configuration file, rkhcfg.h.
+\li ( 8) As mentioned above, each of application that use RKH must be defined its own configuration file, \c rkhcfg.h.
 \li ( 9) This directory provides several examples on how to use RKH, designed to experiment with RKH immediately.
 The simplicity of the code and state diagrams means it also serves as a good starter project for people who